cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 function refundToken(packet: Packet) {
   NonFungibleTokenPacketData data = packet.data
   prefix = "{packet.sourcePort}/{packet.sourceChannel}/"
-  for (let tokenId in data.tokenIds) {
-    // we are the source if the classId is not prefixed with the packet's sourcePort and sourceChannel source = data.classId.slice(0, len(prefix)) !== prefix
+  // we are the source if the classId is not prefixed with the packet's sourcePort and sourceChannel source = data.classId.slice(0, len(prefix)) !== prefix for (var i in data.tokenIds) { {
     if source {
-      // sender was source chain, unescrow tokens back to sender nft.Transfer(data.classId, tokenId, data.sender)
+      // unescrow token back to sender
+      nft.Transfer(data.classId, data.tokenIds[i], data.sender)
     } else {
-      // receiver was source chain, mint voucher back to sender nft.Mint(data.classId, tokenId, data.sender)
+      // we are sink chain, mint voucher back to sender nft.Mint(data.classId, data.tokenIds[i], data.tokenUris[i], data.sender)
     }
   }
 }